naumenko-sa/bioscripts/basespace/pon_generation.md

 determine sex for example with https://github.com/adrianodemarino/Determine_sex_from_bam (in targets we don't have probes on Y)
 It also visible on correlation heatmap.

+Cost for 89 Panel samples ~ 12 iCredits